-- (1A) The incentive or concession isdoes not result in identifiable and actual cost reductions, consistent with Subsection 83.03.050(c) below, required to provide for affordable housing costs, as defined in Health and Safety Code section 50052.5, or for rents for the targeted units to be set as specified in section 83.03.070(b) (Unit Cost Requirements); or - (2B) The incentive or concession would have a specific adverse impact, as defined in Government Code section 65589.5(d)(2), upon public health and safety or the physical environment, or on any real property listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low- and moderate-income households; or- - (3) The incentive or concession would be contrary to state or federal law. - (2) The applicant shall show that a waiver or modification of development standards is necessary to make the housing units economically feasible. - (b) Number of Incentives or Concessions.
+- (3) The incentive or concession would be contrary to state or federal law. - (b) Number of Incentives or Concessions.
 The applicant shall receive the following number of incentives or concessions. - (1) One Incentive or Concession.
-One incentive or concession for a project that includes at least 10ten percent of the total units for lower income households, at least 5five percent for very low--income households, or at least 10ten percent for persons and families of moderate income in a common interest development. - (2) Two Incentives or Concessions.
-Two incentives or concessions for a project that includes at least 1720 percent of the total units for lower income households, at least ten percent for very low-income households, or at least 20 percent for persons and families of moderate income in a common interest development.

-- (3) Three Incentives or Concessions.
-Three incentives or concessions for a project that includes at least 2430 percent of the total units for lower income households, at least 15 percent for very low--income households, or at least 30 percent for persons and families of moderate income in a common interest development. - (4) Four Incentives or Concessions.
-Four incentives or concessions for a project that includes 100 percent of allthe units in the development, including total units and density bonus units, for lower very low-, low-, and moderate-income households, as defined by Health and Safety Code section 50079.5, except that up to (with a maximum of 20 percent of the units in the development may be for moderate-income households, as defined by Health and Safety Code section 50053).
+One incentive or concession for a project that includes at least 10 percent of the total units for lower income households, at least 5 percent for very low-income households, or at least 10 percent for persons and families of moderate income in a common interest development. - (2) Two Incentives or Concessions.
+Two incentives or concessions for a project that includes at least 17 percent of the total units for lower income households, at least ten percent for very low-income households, or at least 20 percent for persons and families of moderate income in a common interest development. - (3) Three Incentives or Concessions.
+Three incentives or concessions for a project that includes at least 24 percent of the total units for lower income households, at least 15 percent for very low-income households, or at least 30 percent for persons and families of moderate income in a common interest development. - (4) Four Incentives or Concessions.
+Four incentives or concessions for a project that includes 100 percent of all units in the development, including total units and density bonus units, for lower income households, as defined by Health and Safety Code section 50079.5, except that up to 20 percent of the units in the development may be for moderate-income households, as defined by Health and Safety Code section 50053.
 If the project is located within one-half mile of a major transit stop, the applicant shall also receive a height increase of up to three additional stories, or 33 feet. - (c) Type of Incentives or Concessions.
-For the purposes of this Chapter, incentive or concession means any of the following: - (1) A reduction in the site development standards of this Development Code (e.g., site coverage limitations, setbacks, reduced parcel sizes, and/or parking requirements (see also section 83.03.0650 [Parking Requirements in Density Bonus Projects]), or a modification of architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission in compliance with Health and Safety Code sections 18901 et seq., that would otherwise be required, that results in identifiable, financially sufficient, and actual cost reductions; - (2) Approval of mixed-use land uses not otherwise allowed by this Development Code in conjunction with the housing development, if nonresidential land uses will reduce the cost of the housing development, and the nonresidential land uses are compatible with the housing project and the existing or planned development in the area where the project will be located; - (3) Other regulatory incentives or concessions proposed by the applicant or the County that will result in identifiable, financially sufficient, and actual cost reductions to provide for affordable housing costs; and/or
+For the purposes of this Chapter, incentive or concession means any of the following: - (1) A reduction in the site development standards of this Development Code (e.g., site coverage limitations, setbacks, reduced parcel sizes, and/or parking requirements (see also section 83.03.060 [Parking Requirements in Density Bonus

+Projects]), or a modification of architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission in compliance with Health and Safety Code sections 18901 et seq., that would otherwise be required, that results in identifiable, financially sufficient, and actual cost reductions;

-- (4) In its sole and absolute discretion, a direct financial contribution granted by the Board, including writing-down land costs, subsidizing the cost of construction, or participating in the cost of infrastructure. - (d) Effect of Incentive or Concession.
-The granting of an incentive or concession shall not be interpreted, in and of itself, to require a General Policy Plan amendment, Land Use Planzoning amendment, or other discretionary approval.
+- (2) Approval of mixed-use land uses not otherwise allowed by this Development Code in conjunction with the housing development, if nonresidential land uses will reduce the cost of the housing development, and the nonresidential land uses are compatible with the housing project and the existing or planned development in the area where the project will be located; - (3) Other regulatory incentives or concessions proposed by the applicant or the County that will result in identifiable, financially sufficient, and actual cost reductions to provide for affordable housing costs; and/or - (4) In its sole and absolute discretion, a direct financial contribution granted by the Board, including writing-down land costs, subsidizing the cost of construction, or participating in the cost of infrastructure. - (d) Effect of Incentive or Concession.
+The granting of an incentive or concession shall not be interpreted, in and of itself, to require a Policy Plan amendment, zoning amendment, or other discretionary approval.

-83.03.0650 Parking Requirements in Density Bonus Projects.
+83.03.060 Parking Requirements in Density Bonus Projects.